What Can I Do to Relieve My Bunion Pain?

 We hope you think so.
 But again, while surgery is a great option, it’s even better to not let your bunion get to that point in the first place!

 If you start to notice a bunion forming at the base of your big toe—regardless of whether your symptoms are mild, extreme, or nonexistent—please call our office immediately for a full examination and treatment options.
-You can schedule with us in McPherson, Lindsborg, or Hillsboro by dialing (620) 241-3313 today.
+You can schedule with us in McPherson, Herington, or Hillsboro by dialing (620) 241-3313 today.
 Or simply fill out our online contact form and a member of our staff will reach out to you.